pyarmak/entrada-1x-docs/docs/developer/namespace.md

 ### $HEAD (Array)

-Available: All Entrada Versions
+Available: All Entrada versions

-The `$HEAD` array allows you to include additional content within the current pages' `<head></head>` tags.
-The elements added to this array during run-time replace the `%HEAD%` placeholder from the active templates' `header.tpl.php` file.
+The `$HEAD` array allows you to include additional content between the current page's `<head></head>` tags.
+The elements added to this array during run-time replace the `%HEAD%` placeholder from the active template's `header.tpl.php` file.

 Example Usage:
 ```php